mstkgw/ccSAG/README.md

 	bwa
 	blastn

-1-2 Making a path
+#1-2 Making a path

 Rewrite 'XXXX' of path.txt

-2. Usage
+##2.
+Usage

-2-1 ccSAG_cross_reference_cleaning.sh
+#2-1 ccSAG_cross_reference_cleaning.sh

 In this script, following steps are conducted.
-*Quality control of pairend reads by fastqc, fastx_toolkit and prinseq
+Quality control of pairend reads by fastqc, fastx_toolkit and prinseq
-*Assembling using each pairend read file by SPAdes
+Assembling using each pairend read file by SPAdes
-*Cross-reference read cleaning using bwa
+Cross-reference read cleaning using bwa
-*Assembling using all cleaned reads by SPAdes
+Assembling using all cleaned reads by SPAdes

 At first, make a config of ccSAG_cross_reference_cleaning.sh including